 i.)
 ANSWER 1: The speaker gave a direct positive answer and described fishing as his first love.
 Then, extended his answer by recalling his wonderful childhood experience fishing which made him develop a great interest in fishing.
 Right after that, he transitioned to talking about the current time in which he still enjoyed fishing.
 That’s a great way to end his answer since the question was in the present form so he needed to make sure not to focus only on his past experience.

 ii.)
 ANSWER 2: The speaker gave a direct negative answer and talked about his one experience of fishing which he failed to enjoy.
 To stretch his answer, he transitioned to talking about his interest in eating some raw fish.
 Notice how advanced his vocabulary words are.

 Is fishing a good hobby?

 Indeed, as I said, it’s my first love.
 I think it’s one of the best hobbies a person can have.
 I find fishing helpful to relieve my work-related stress and it helps me feel a sense of fulfillment, most especially when I catch some of my favorite fish like tuna, trout, and cod.
 My day’s complete once I get one of those.

-To be honest with you, I’ve never tried fishing so I don’t have any idea of whether or not fishing is fun.
-But I guess, that’s not difficult to love, especially if one is an outdoor-type of a person.
+To be honest with you, I’ve never tried fishing so I don’t have any idea whether or not fishing is fun.
+But I guess, that’s not difficult to love, especially if one is an outdoor type of person.
 I think that’s exciting but it surely tries one’s patience.
 I’ll add that to my bucket list.